How to write the perfect CV if you’re a freelancer

 8. Areas of expertise

 Your areas of expertise can make a huge difference to being hired as a freelancer.
-Some recruiters will look primarily for consumer experience and others will look for medical or technical experience.
+Some recruiters will look primarily for consumer experience and others will look for medical, legal or technical experience.
 The more experience and areas of knowledge you include on your CV the better.
 This doesn’t have to be details of who you’ve worked for or what you’ve worked on, a simple list will do.
 Coming across as a professional in your chosen field is what people look for in a freelancer.

 9. Services you provide